WolfgangBischoff/Ceres/Documents/Notes.md

           Find Human Embryos frozen
           Give him for money
 Mechanics:
-    - Daily needs:
-        Sleep -> based on time like in StardewVallay, board time and ceres time are different, ceres night/day changes world Better bed increases skills, also Kuschis; container => lend capsule => then room/hideout Food -> Eat during game (if not eaten for days, dies) Air -> needed for space suit
-        Medicine -> needed if ill
-        Entertainment -> maybe useless but nice value

     - Debit Cards can be stolen, work one day before blocked, max limit.
 Can be found by interrogation

     With high attention meter place have surveilance